mfulmer1138/nodered_devimage/README.md

 COPY data/flows.json /data
 ```

-If new subflows are created during the process of the flow development, and these subflows are deemed a shareable asset by the team, the subflows must be exported by using the `export_subflows.py` Python 3.5+ script and a pull request for the `devimage` must be initiated to merge the new subflows into the `devimage` repo.
+If new subflows are created during the process of the flow development, and these subflows are deemed a shareable asset by the team, the subflows must be exported by using the `export_subflows.py` Python 3.5+ script and a pull request must be initiated to merge the new subflows into the `nodered_devimage` repo.

 Usage for `export_subflows.py`:
 ```